koaning/skedulord/readme.md

 crontab -e
 ```

-> Note that Unless configured otherwise, skedulord will assume the same virtualenv
+> Note that when a command starts with `python` skedulord will assume the same virtualenv
 as the one that ran the `skedulord schedule` command.
-This is important to be aware
+You may also pass another Python path
-of if your scripts carry dependencies.
+if you prefer to use another virtualenv.

 ### Dashboard